strongloop/strongloop.com2/_posts/2019-11-20-building-an-online-game-with-loopback-4-pt7.md

 ### In This Episode

 This is the final episode of this series.
-In this episode, I am going to summarize what we have achieved by using LoopBack so far, and how can you apply all of this to your own project.
+I am going to summarize what we have achieved by using LoopBack so far, and how can you apply all of this to your own project.

 Thank you so much for all of the following and support.
 The series may be ending, but your journey with LoopBack is just starting.